-The comments that follow are the result of a thorough consideration of issues related to the accounting by employers' for defined benefit pension and other postretirement plans that affect the System.
-Some System institutions may be submitting comments separate from this letter in order to address specific issues not discussed or to clarify or emphasize positions expressed herein.
+The comments that follow are the result of a thorough consideration of issues related to the accounting by employers' for defined benefit pension and other postretirement plans that affect not only GreenStone, but the entire Farm Credit System.
+Some System institutions have submitted comments separate from this letter in order to address specific issues not discussed or to clarify or emphasize positions expressed herein.